milanamagurina/Vanilla-Steel-Data-Analyst-Case-Assesment/README.md

    - Cleaned up the `product_type` field in `supplier_data_2`.

 5. **Material Standard Number Dictionary:**
-   - Leveraged my engineering background and co-authorship in the *International Scientific Journal of Engineering and Material Science* to create a bidirectional dictionary mapping material names to their standard steel numbers.
+   - As is have expertise in this field, I knew that each material_name correcsponds specific material_name.
+So I created a bidirectional dictionary mapping material names to their standard steel numbers.

 6. **Common Field Identification:**
    - Discovered a hidden common key (`breite`) between the two datasets.